isomerpages/moe-horizonpri/_our-partners/School's Service Providers/School's Service Providers.md

 Email:&nbsp;[info@beauvoix.com.sg](mailto:info@beauvoix.com.sg)

 **Purchase of School Uniform in School**<br>
-Purchasing of school uniform will resume on 18 January 2021 at the school bookshop.&nbsp;

 In support of the national movement, we encourage parents to opt for online order and home delivery instead.
 You can make your order from the vendor’s website at:&nbsp;[https://www.beauvoix.com.sg](http://www.beauvoix.com.sg/).
 Delivery is charged at $7 per transaction and no minimum order amount is required.

 #### **School Library**